suhasagg/energirepository/README.md

 Game logs

-Bid placement logs with Bidding Game state at that timestmap
+Bid placement logs with Bidding Game state at that timestamp

 ******LogBid Event Emitted******